About the farm

 Geneviève Grossenbacher, family farmer

 Passionate about ecological agriculture and good food, Genevieve always worked to promote local organic agriculture in Canada and abroad.
 In University, Genevieve was a baker for a student-run vegan local organic cafe.
 She also founded a group that served free healthy meals to students at events.
 As soon as she graduated from Environmental Studies, Genevieve went to work on a farm in Havana (Cuba) where she promoted urban agriculture and managed a demonstration garden where she taught students how to grow food.
 Back in Canada, Genevieve coordinated a collective garden in Montreal and was soon hired as director of an Éco-quartier, a position she only left to focus on her true passion: agriculture.
 From 2007 to 2009, Genevieve coordinated Soup’s On!, an innovative project at Equiterre aimed at introducing local organic foods in daycares, schools and hospitals.
 There, Genevieve also co-wrote an educational kit named Soup’s On! as well as a storybook for kids (Kiko et le potager coloré) in order to help kids make more responsible food choices.
 Genevieve also worked at USC Canada (now SeedChange) for 10 years where she helps inform and mobilize the public on important food issues.
-As of the Fall 2019, in addition to working on the farm, Gen is the executive director of the Table agroalimentaire de l’Outaouais, a nonprofit organization that works to coordinate the development of the agri-food sector in Outaouais and that also runs an agricultural research centre (CREDETAO) and a network of extension services (Réseau Agriconseils Outaouais).
-In her spare time, Genevieve loves farming with her husband and her kids as well as creating recipes featuring our veggies!
+Gen also worked (2019-2021) as executive director of the Table agroalimentaire de l’Outaouais, a nonprofit organization that works to coordinate the development of the agri-food sector in Outaouais and that also runs an agricultural research centre (CREDETAO) and a network of extension services (Réseau Agriconseils Outaouais).
+In her spare time, Genevieve loves farming with her husband and her kids, creating recipes featuring our veggies, as well as joining boards of community organizations (such as Écoute agricole as president)!
 Genevieve was recognized by Oxfam in 2012 as being a Female Food Hero.
 Gen steers the communications, marketing and business development on the farm and is a powerhouse in the wash station.